Homepage / Excursion Guides / Saddle up in the San Juans: Our Favorite Equestrian Experiences

 3. Bootdoctors

-📍 Main Street, Telluride & Mountain Village
+📍 Mountain Village

 While known for outdoor gear, Bootdoctors often carries Western-inspired shirts, durable denim, and sun hats that work great for the saddle.
 Perfect for riders who want a modern Western look with trail functionality.
+Looking to stretch your cowboy boots?
+They can do that too.

 4. Telluride Trappings & Toggery